 |Two Stars||Deficient but useable|

 The four categories we use to come up with the final star rating are:

 - Feature Set

-Picking the right home weather station can be a tedious task.
-But that’s why created The Weather Station Experts.
+Picking the right home weather station or weather gadget can be tedious.
+But that’s why we created The Weather Station Experts.
 Surf around and read our reviews to help you make the best choice before buying.
-Whether you go with a budget-friendly model like the Ambient Weather WS-2902C or something higher end like Davis Instruments Vantage Vue or the Vantage Pro2, any of them are great choices.
+Whether you go with a budget-friendly model like the Ambient Weather WS-2902C or something higher-end like Davis Instruments Vantage Vue or the Vantage Pro2, any of them are a great choice.

-We hope our list of the best home weather stations and gadgets helped you make a decision.
+We hope our list of the best home weather gadgets helped you decide.
 If you ever need any help, we’d be glad to lend a digital hand.
 Just use our contact form to get in touch.